-- Scoping report submission: June 2023 - Consultee and public responses to scoping report and early consultation: July / August 2023 - Scoping opinion from the Scottish Government: October 2023 - Completion of environmental survey work and preparation of the EIA report: Through to End 2023 - Follow up local public exhibition: November 2023
+- Scoping report submission: June 2023 - Consultee and public responses to scoping report and early consultation: July / August 2023 - Scoping opinion from the Scottish Government: August 2023 - Completion of environmental survey work and preparation of the EIA report: Through to October 2023 - Follow up local public exhibition: October 2023

-• Submission of a section 36 application to the Scottish Government: Early 2024
+O Submission of a section 36 application to the Scottish Government: End 2023 / Early 2024

-An application is submitted to the Scottish Government accompanied by a comprehensive EIA report showing the results of studies undertaken.
+• An application is submitted to the Scottish Government accompanied by a comprehensive EIA report showing the results of studies undertaken.
 This is publicly available information.
 Interested parties and statutory consultees such as the Loch Lomond and the Trossachs National Park Authority and residents can formally comment on the application.

-• Anticipated Scottish Government decision date: Early 2025
+Anticipated Scottish Government decision date: End 2024

-• If approved, SSE Renewables and the appointed contractor would look to discharge any pre-construction conditions of the consent.
+• If approved, SSE and the appointed contractor would look to discharge any pre-construction conditions of the consent.

-O Construction - Early 2026
+O Construction - End 2025

-- If approved, construction would typically take two years to complete. - SSE Renewables will engage with Scottish and Southern Electricity Networks (SSEN) Transmission regarding their construction programme for the Sloy Power Station Transformer Replacement Project, which is proposed in the vicinity of the pumped storage development, to avoid any conflict resulting from an overlap between the two construction projects and minimise disruption to the local community.
+• If approved, construction would typically take two years to complete.
+SSE Renewables will engage with Scottish and Southern Electricity Networks (SSEN) Transmission regarding their construction programme for a replacement transformers project, which is proposed in the vicinity of the proposed development, to avoid any conflict resulting from an overlap between the two construction projects and minimise disruption to the local community.